DIY bathroom remodel…

 Even the old door and trim are in the midst of a re-paint.
 It’s coming along guys.
 And just as a reminder of where we started…here’s the before shot:

 Almost there!!!
-Next is the big DIY bathroom remodel reveal!
+Next week is the bathroom reveal!
 If we can stay alive through the homestretch.
 It may be touch and go.